vzakharchenko/keycloak-api-gateway/README.md

  - **storageType** place where store session data(user access and refresh tokens)
     - DynamoDB store in AWS DynamoDB
     - InMemoryDB store in file
+ - **identityProviders** Identity Provider Alias name.
+    - multiTenant - Identity Provider for Multitenant application. need use the same alias name between tenants. can be overridden by request parameter kc_idp_hint
+    - singleTenant - Identity Provider for application.
  - **storageTypeSettings** configuration for storageType
  - keys RSA keys which can be used for sign/verify sessionId and also can be used for "Signed JWT" client authentication